Federal Aviation Administration Information | FAA Facts

 - Issuing, suspending, or revoking pilot certificates.

-- Developing and improving upon air craft control for commercial, private, and military planes.
+- Developing and improving aircraft control for commercial, private, and military planes.

 - Addressing the environmental aspects of air travel, such as air pollution and noise pollution.